Minimax convergence rates of a binary classification procedure for time-homogeneous SDE paths: Statistical setting

 \subsection{The empirical plug-in type classifier}

-This section is devoted to the construction of the empircal classifier of the plug-in type $\widehat{g}$ that mimics the Bayes classifier $g^*$ described in Section~\ref{subsec:BayesClassifier} .
+This section is devoted to the construction of the plug-in-type empirical classifier $\widehat{g}$ that mimics the Bayes classifier $g^*$ described in Section~\ref{subsec:BayesClassifier} .
 To this end, we suppose to have at our disposal a learning sample